Bible translations into English

-Partial Bible translations into languages of the English people can be traced back to the late 7th century, including translations into Old and Middle English.
-More than 100 complete translations into English have been written.
+Translations of Biblical books, especially passages read in the Liturgy can be traced back to the late 7th century, including translations into Old and Middle English.

 Old English

+The Old English language started first from the Angle-Jute-Saxon invaders/settlers in the South and Eastern regions, and evolved influenced by Anglo-Danish invaders/settlers in the North and Eastern Danelaw, to the extent that an Icelandic saga around the year 1000 said the language of England was the same as Norway and Denmark.
+It largely replaced the Neo-Brittonic languages and residual Anglo-Latin-using pockets.

-The Bible in its entirety was not translated into English until the Middle English period, with John Wycliffe's translation in 1382.
-In the centuries before this, however, many had translated large portions of the Bible into English.
-Parts of the Bible were first translated from the Latin Vulgate into Old English by a few monks and scholars.
+While there were no complete translations of the Bible in the Old English period, there were many translations of large portions during this time.
+Parts of the Bible were first translated from the Latin Vulgate by a few monks and scholars.
 Such translations were generally in the form of prose or as interlinear glosses (literal translations above the Latin words).

 Very few complete translations existed during that time.
 Most of the books of the Bible existed separately and were read as individual texts.
 Translations of the Bible often included the writer's own commentary on passages in addition to the literal translation.

 Aldhelm, Bishop of Sherborne and Abbot of Malmesbury (639–709), is thought to have written an Old English translation of the Psalms.

 Bede (c.
 672–735) produced a translation of the Gospel of John into Old English, which he is said to have prepared shortly before his death.
 This translation is lost; we know of its existence from Cuthbert of Jarrow's account of Bede's death.

 In the 10th century an Old English translation of the Gospels was made in the Lindisfarne Gospels: a word-for-word gloss inserted between the lines of the Latin text by Aldred, Provost of Chester-le-Street.
-This is the oldest extant translation of the Gospels into the English language.
+This is the oldest extant translation of the Gospels into an English language.

 The Wessex Gospels (also known as the West-Saxon Gospels) are a full translation of the four gospels into a West Saxon dialect of Old English.
 Produced in approximately 990, they are the first translation of all four gospels into English without the Latin text.

 In the 11th century, Abbot Ælfric translated much of the Old Testament into Old English.
 The Old English Hexateuch is an illuminated manuscript of the first six books of the Old Testament (the Hexateuch).